Colonoscopy in Singapore: Screening, Surgery, and Costs

 If you have specific concerns, feel free to contact our centre for further advice.

-Safety of the procedure
+Safety of The Procedure

 While complications are rare, they can include: